-So, I sat down and read each chapter and then I began to realize that this book will help and encourage all who read.
+So, I sat down and read each chapter, and then I realized that this book would help and encourage all who read.
 I thanked God for instilling within me the desire to write about Him.
 I will never be able to thank Him enough for all that He has does and continues to do in my life.
 To borrow a thought from my new book, I am Redeemed, Restored, and God continues to Refine me into the man of God He desires.
 Thank Him for His grace.

 Final Word of Thanks

 Thank you for taking the time to visit and read this post on thanks.
-It is my prayer that this has inspired you to consider someone you need to tell how much you appreciate them.
+My prayer has inspired you to consider someone you need to tell how much you appreciate them.
 Sometimes a timely”thank you” can go a long way towards making someone’s day.
 You will be surprised and blessed by how good it makes you feel as well.
 God instructs us as Christians to lift each other in spirit.
 (1 Thessalonians 5:11)

-If I forgot to mention you, I sincerely apologize.
+If I forgot to mention to you, I sincerely apologize.
 This post would morph into a novel if I tried to thank everyone who has helped me on my journey.
 Maybe in my memoir, someday I can thank everyone.
-Nonetheless, I almost forgot to thank my beautiful mother who would take the time to proofread my posts in the beginning.
+Nonetheless, I almost forgot to thank my beautiful mother, who would take the time to proofread my posts in the beginning.
 Her insights and encouraging words kept me pressing forward on my writing journey.
-My sweet baby sister who encouraged me to write and proofreads my books before going off to the editor.
-A ginormous thank you to Susan Mead and Jaimie Webel who both were more than willing to promote my prayer book on their site when it published.
-Remember this, there is always someone you can give a word of thanks to in your life.
+My sweet baby sister encouraged me to write and proofreads my books before going off to the editor.
+A ginormous thank you to Susan Mead and Jaimie Webel, who were more than willing to promote my prayer book on their site when it was published.
+Remember this, and there is always someone you can give a word of thanks to in your life.

 So let your light shine and brighten someone’s day with a word of thanks.
 Take a moment to think about this.
 Does anyone come to mind?
 Are you willing to live each day with a heart of gratitude?
 Start today!